-- 1. Health Choice beneficiaries will not be part of the Lock-In Program - 2.
-Beneficiaries with certain cancer diagnoses within the last 12 months - 3.
-Beneficiaries with a living arrangement indicating they reside in a skilled nursing facility - 4.
-Beneficiaries under the age of 18 years old - 5.
-Beneficiaries with a current hospice indicator on file - 6.
-Drugs containing buprenorphine that are specifically indicated for the treatment of OUD
+- a.
+A beneficiary_with certain cancer diagnoses within the last 12 months - b.
+A beneficiary_with a living arrangement indicating they reside in a skilled nursing facility - c.
+A beneficiary under the age of 18 years old - d.
+A beneficiary with a current hospice indicator on file - e.
+Drugs containing buprenorphine that are specifically indicated for the treatment of OUD; and - f.
+A beneficiary with a diagnosis of sickle cell disease.